PowerDNS/pdns/pdns/README-dnsdist.md

     * `showDNSCryptBinds():`: display the currently configured DNSCrypt binds
  * BPFFilter related:
     * function `newBPFFilter(maxV4, maxV6, maxQNames)`: return a new eBPF socket filter with a maximum of maxV4 IPv4, maxV6 IPv6 and maxQNames qname entries in the block tables
-    * function `setDefaultBPFFilter(BPFFilter)`: when used at configuration time, the corresponding BPFFilter will be attached to every binds
+    * function `setDefaultBPFFilter(BPFFilter)`: when used at configuration time, the corresponding BPFFilter will be attached to every bind
-    * member `attachToAllBinds()`: attach this filter to every binds already defined.
+    * member `attachToAllBinds()`: attach this filter to every bind already defined.
 This is the run-time equivalent of `setDefaultBPFFilter(bpf)`
     * member `block(ComboAddress)`: block this address
     * member `blockQName(DNSName [, qtype=255])`: block queries for this exact qname.
 An optional qtype can be used, default to 255
     * member `getStats()`: print the block tables